laielli/vlmlabel/README.md

 - Python 3.6+
 - Flask
 - OpenCV (required for FPS detection and frame extraction)
-- FFmpeg (optional, recommended for frame extraction)
+- FFmpeg (required for variant generation and frame extraction)
+- PyYAML (for configuration parsing)

 ## Directory Structure